yliess86/PhDThesis/thesis.md

 ![User-guided grayscale image colorization using colored strokes as the conditioning signal used to vehiculate the user intent from Zhang et al. [@zhang_richard_2017].
 This conditioning in addition to the deep learned priors enables qualitative and real-time colorization.](./figures/core_rel_strokes_grayscale.png){#fig:core_rel_strokes_grayscale}

 **[@zhang_richard_2017] Zhang et al.:** Zhang et al. propose a +dl based approach to user-guided image colorization.
-The system employs a Convolutional Neural Network to map a grayscale image and sparse user "hints" to produce realistic colorization.
+The system employs a +cnn to map a grayscale image and sparse user "hints" to produce realistic colorization.
 The network combines low-level cues with semantics learned from a large-scale data set, and is capable of producing real-time colorization.
 The system also provides users with likely colors to guide them in efficient input selection.
 Furthermore, the framework can incorporate other user hints to the desired colorization, showing an application to color histogram transfer.

 **[@zhang_2018] Zhang et al.:** In their paper, Zhang et al. propose a semi-automatic learning-based framework to colorize sketches with proper color, texture, and gradient.
 It divides the task into two stages: (1) a drafting stage where the model guesses color regions and splashes a variety of colors over the sketch, and (2) a refinement stage where the model detects unnatural colors and artifacts and tries to refine the result.
 An interactive software was developed to evaluate the model, which allows users to iteratively edit and refine the colorization.
 An extensive user study was conducted to evaluate the learning model and the interactive system, and results showed that it outperforms existing techniques and industrial applications in terms of visual quality, user control, user experience, and other metrics.